BabylonJS/Documentation/content/How_To/GUI/Gui.md

 If both are set, the idealWidth will be used.

+If neither is set, you will be responsible for resizing the UI controls yourself (this can useful if you need greater control over the resizing strategy used).

 When ideal resolution is set, all values expressed **in pixels** are considered relatively to this resolution and scaled accordingly to match the current resolution.

 Even when ideal size is set, the fullscreen UI will be rendered at the same resolution of your canvas, but you can decide (mostly for performance reason) to force the texture to use the ideal size for resolution as well.
 To do so, just call `myAdvancedDynamicTexture.renderAtIdealSize = true`.